-- d.
-Flagpoles.
-Flagpoles may encroach into any setback provided that the height of the zone in which it is located is not exceeded. - e.
+e.
 Pools and spas.
 Pools and spas, above and below ground, may encroach any distance into a required side setback, rear setback, and/or setback between buildings.
 Mechanical equipment for pools and spas may encroach any distance into a required rear setback or setback between buildings.
 No pool, spa, and/or associated mechanical equipment shall encroach into a required front setback.

-[In 10-5, there is a restriction for coastal bluff properties that no pool or spa may project onto the bluff face.
-That restriction would remain, see resolution.]

-- f.
+f.
 Other architectural features and structures.
-Arbors, architectural archways, bowers, pergolas, patio covers, lampposts, and other architectural features or structures deemed as similar by the Community Development Director, may project into any required setback subject to Administrative Design Review (Section 10-2.2500), provided the following standards are not exceeded: - 1.
-Height.
-No lamppost, arbor, architectural archway, bower, pergola, patio cover, or similar structure located within an otherwise required setback shall exceed a height of nine (9) ten (10) feet. - 2.
-Horizontal dimensions.
-No arbor, architectural archway, bower, pergola, patio cover, or similar structure located within an otherwise required front setback shall exceed a length of six (6) feet parallel to any street frontage with a maximum total projected roof area of thirty (30) square feet. - g.
+Arbors, architectural archways, bowers, pergolas, patio covers, lampposts, and other architectural features or structures deemed as similar by the Community Development Director, may project into any required setback subject to Administrative Design Review (Section 10-2.2500), provided the following standards are not exceeded:

+1. Height.
+No lamppost, arbor, architectural archway, bower, pergola, patio cover, or similar structure located within an otherwise required setback shall exceed a height of nine (9) ten (10) feet.

+2. Horizontal dimensions.
+No arbor, architectural archway, bower, pergola, patio cover, or similar structure located within an otherwise required front setback shall exceed a length of six (6) feet parallel to any street frontage with a maximum total projected roof area of thirty (30) square feet.

+g.
 Mechanical and Plumbing Equipment.
 For the purpose of this section, air conditioners and ventilation fans are considered mechanical equipment; whereas, water heaters, tankless water heaters, and water softeners are considered plumbing equipment.

-Mechanical equipment, plumbing equipment, and other equipment deemed as similar by the Community Development Director, may project into required setbacks subject to Administrative Design Review (Section 10-2.2500) as follows: - 1.
-Rear setback and setback between buildings.
-Mechanical equipment and plumbing equipment may project into a required rear setback or required setback between buildings. - 2.
-Side Setback.
-Plumbing equipment may project up to one half the required distance into a required side yard setback. - 3.
-Noise.
-Mechanical equipment and plumbing equipment within the required setbacks shall comply with and have manufacturer ratings to meet the RBMC 4-24 Noise Regulations. - 4.
-Screening.
+Mechanical equipment, plumbing equipment, and other equipment deemed as similar by the Community Development Director, may project into required setbacks subject to Administrative Design Review (Section 10-2.2500) as follows:

+1. Rear setback and setback between buildings.
+Mechanical equipment and plumbing equipment may project into a required rear setback or required setback between buildings, other than new construction.

+2. Side Setback.
+Plumbing equipment may project up to one half the required side yard setbacks, or thirty (30) inches, whichever is less.
+Mini-split air conditioners may project up to one half the required side yard setbacks, or thirty (30) inches, whichever is less, other than new construction.

+3. Noise.
+Mechanical equipment and plumbing equipment within the required setbacks shall comply with and have manufacturer ratings to meet the RBMC 4-24 Noise Regulations.

+4. Screening.
 Mechanical and plumbing equipment within the required setbacks shall be screened from public view.